grap/grap-odoo-business/account_move_change_number/README.rst

 That module allows special users to rename account move.

-Usefull if the account move doesn't have the good numeration. (for exemple if you change account move sequence)
+Useful if the account move doesn't have the good numeration. (for exemple if you change account move sequence)

 **Technical informations**

 - change account move name with next sequence
 - add in the field 'narration' the old name
+- depends on account_move_name_sequence as sequence has disappeared since Odoo v14

 **Table of contents**